mscws/cws-caseworker-parent-portal/README.md

 8. Agile Coach / Scrum Master – Altony Rice

 # Understanding of User Needs
-We employed Human-Centered Design (HCD) to elicit user requirements to form the Product Backlog.
+We employed our Human-Centered Design (HCD), 'Interfaces' to elicit user requirements to form the Product Backlog.
 The section below summarizes our HCD process for the prototype.
 [Details here](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Human-Centered-Design-Process)

 ## Human-Centered Design